NickStefan/stockmarket/readme.md

 # Stock Market Clone

+TOP TODO:
+- place order button in browser
+- deploy to AWS

 _now in golang!_

 ### TODO
 - [x] ledger service
+  - [ ] rename to account service
   - [x] listen for http (from orderbook)
   - [ ] use django and mysql for auth, accounts and assets
+  - [ ] handle accounts and authentication
   - [x] track quantity and asset for each user (cash is an asset)

 - [x] orderbook service
   - [x] listen for http (for submitting of orders)
   - [x] redlock on orderbook ticker keys
-  - [ ] containerize, load balance
+  - [x] containerize, load balance
   - [x] use redis ordered sets for buy and sell priority queues
   - [x] priotiy queues for buy and sell orders
   - [x] dequeue priority queues into trades
+  - [x] message to web service anonymized trades and orderbook bid ask
-  - [x] message to ledger service
+  - [x] message to ledger service trades
-  - [x] message to ticker service
+  - [x] message to ticker service anonymized trades

 - [x] ticker service (chart and quote stream)
+  - [ ] rename to tickdata service
   - [x] redlock on second and minute ticker keys
-  - [ ] containerize and load balance, need leader elect for ticker
+  - [x] containerize and load balance
+  - [?] need leader elect for ticker
   - [x] use redis to for accumulating trades into tick data
   - [x] on price data http, update minute high, low, open, close, vol information
   - [x] every 60 seconds, persist 1minute period tick data to DB
-  - [x] every 1 second, publish 1second period tick data to websockets
-  - [?] deal with 0d out values in ticker values
   - [x] API for charts

-- [ ] web service
+- [x] web service
   - [x] serve front end javascript
   - [x] socket messages to interested clients
-  - [ ] handle accounts and authentication

 - [ ] web client (front end)
   - [x] graph "CHART" data into a stock chart